-MP-Opt-Model is a package of MATLAB language M-files1 for constructing and solving mathematical optimization problems.
-It provides an easy-to-use, object-oriented interface for building and solving your optimization model.
-It also includes a unified interface for calling numerous LP, QP, mixed-integer and nonlinear solvers, with the ability to switch solvers by simply changing an input option.
+MP-Opt-Model is a package of MATLAB language M-files1 for constructing and solving mathematical programming and optimization problems.
+It provides an easy-to-use, object-oriented interface for building and solving your model.
+It also includes a unified interface for calling numerous LP, QP, mixed-integer and nonlinear solvers, with the ability to switch solvers simply by changing an input option.
 The MP-Opt-Model project page can be found at: